What Are Process Server Bonds?

 If a process server doesn’t abide by the law or regulations, a claim can be filed on the bond which they’re responsible to pay.
 For example, if a process server doesn’t deliver legal notices to the individuals that are supposed to receive them, and a financial loss is incurred, a claim can be filed.
 You can select your state below to determine if there are any bond requirements you must meet.

 Pricing is a small percentage of the bond amount, which is based on your personal credit.
 You can use our free bond premium calculator tool to get an instant cost estimate, or you can apply online to get a firm quote.
+If you're unsure whether you need a bond, you can select your state from the list below to view the bond requirements.

 Surety Bond Claims Can Put You at Risk